SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 <img src="CaseStudy2_files/figure-html/jobrole_jobsat-1.png" style="display: block; margin: auto;" />

 The graph above shows the average job satisfaction for each job position.
 The lowest is Human Resources at 2.57 and the highest is Research Scientist and Healthcare Representative at 2.80.
 The next graph shows the distribution of monthly income by job position.
 Managers and research directors are paid the most.
-IT seems like the lowest paying jobs, lab technician, sales representative, and research scientist, also have the smallest standard deviations.
+It appears that the lowest paying jobs, i.e lab technician, sales representative, and research scientist, also have the smallest standard deviations.

 ```r